ace-wg/Hackathon-108/Questions.md

 *  Respond to a group message (unicast or multicast)
 *  Reply to a message

 7. I wonder if there is a way to shut off the Pi cleanly without pulling the power?
 I tried to SSH into it to shut down but I couldn't.
 Actually I see 31.133.176.1 as my GW, so perhaps this came to you Jim instead.
+(Rikard)